Bakersfield Night Sky - March 21, 2021

 The Perseverance team is working with the Navajo Nation to name features of scientific interest with words in the Navajo language.
 The surface missions give nicknames to features to provide a common reference for the team members that is easier to remember than something like “rock #42 at site #3”.
 Previous missions used names of geological regions on Earth and people and places related to expeditions.
 Perseverance touched down in a quad region named after Canyon De Chelly National Monument which is at the heart of the Navajo Nation in Arizona.
 The first rock that was examined closely is named “Máaz” which means “Mars” in Navajo.
 Navajo Nation President Jonathan Nez hopes that the partnership they built with NASA will help revitalize their language.

 Sometime within this next month, the Ingenuity helicopter should be released.
 Its sole purpose as a technology demonstrator is to see if it's possible to fly on Mars for even just a few feet.
 It does have two cameras on board, a color one and a black-and-white one.
-If we get pictures from the helicopter, that'll be icing on the cake.
+If we get pictures from the helicopter, that will be icing on the cake.

 The other two recent arrivals, the UAE's Hope orbiter and China's Tianwen-1, have also sent back beautiful pictures as well.
 Older orbiters continue their work, including the Mars Reconnaissance Orbiter which is now in its fifteenth year and the longevity champion, Odyssey, has been orbiting Mars since October 24, 2001.